harinu123/AHOTPocket/README.md

 If your structure of interest does not have precomputed *hotpocketNN* pockets, you can compute them yourself following these steps:
 1. Get your structure file(s), sequence(s), and input dataframe

     You must have PDB structure files of any proteins you would like to run *hotpocketNN* on.
 Generate a fasta file containing the exact sequence represented in the PDB file using the `pdbs_to_fasta` function in `utils.py`.

     For the next step, you will need a dataframe of information about your structure.
+This should take a similar form as `data/proteome_structure_files_canonical.csv`; there needs to be `uniprot id`, `structure type`, `structure id`, and `structure file` columns.
+See the [data dictionary](data_dictionary.md) for descriptions of these columns.
+Note that the `structure file` column in the version of `proteome_structure_files_canonical.csv` from Zenodo has `nan` for all rows -- to use this dataframe, please fill in the path to your local copies of the structure files.

 2. Run constituent pocket-finding methods

-`assembly/make_db.py` contains most functionality needed to run the 7 constituent pocket-finding methods on a novel structure.
+    `assembly/make_db.py` contains all functionality needed to run the 7 constituent pocket-finding methods on a novel structure.
+For AutoSite, CASTp, CavitySpace, Fpocket, LIGSITEcs, and P2Rank, you must use the `hotpocket` environment.
+For PocketMiner, you must be using the `pocketminer` environment.
+You may either run the script from the command line with the corresponding flag (e.g. for AutoSite, `python make_db.py --autosite`, for PocketMiner, `python make_db.py --pocketminer`).
+You can also run the functions individually from the console with your desired parameters (e.g. if you do not need to build the directory in `../data`, you can call the function with `makedir=False`; we have also made some of these functions more easily parallelizable).

+    You may also obtain BioLiP2 annotations for your structures of interest by running `python make_db.py --knowndb` or calling the `make_known_df()` function, passing along the location of your (perhaps more recent than our) `BioLiP.txt` file.

-3. Get ESM2 embedding
+4. Get ESM2 embedding

     Use the `esm-extract` functionality as described in the [ESM2 respository](https://github.com/facebookresearch/esm) to generate ESM2 embeddings.
 You must have the `esmfold` environment activated.
 Note that you may need to increase the `--truncation_seq_length` parameter if your sequence is longer than the default.

     Run: `esm-extract esm2_t36_3B_UR50D [FASTA] [OUTPUT DIRECTORY] --include per_tok --truncation_seq_length [MAXIMUM SEQUENCE LENGTH]`

-4. Run *hotpocketNN*
+5. Run *hotpocketNN*

     *hotpocketNN* will take the candidate pockets predicted by the constituent pocket-finding methods and the ESM2 embeddings and generate a score, with which you can filter and/or rank the output pockets.

     Navigate into the `assembly` directory and run `python run_hotpocketnn.py --in_strucid [INPUT DATAFRAME FROM STEP 1] --embdir [EMBEDDINGS DIRECTORY FROM STEP 3] --pdbdir [DIRECTORY CONTAINING STRUCTURES FROM STEP 1] --outdir [OUTPUT DIRECTORY] --errfile [FILENAME TO WRITE ERRORS]`

-5. Visualize
+6. Visualize

     Optionally, visualize the output pockets using the functions contained within `evaluation/get_pymol_pockets.py`.

 Note that this whole process can be done with as few as one structure or as many as a whole other proteome.
 In the large-scale case, parallelization is imperative to get results in this lifetime.
 If you need help parallelizing these steps, please reach out and we can provide additional scripts.